wahlstedt/codebook/README.md

 The values for the combinations where the words are the same type for both players are set _in total_, while the other combinations are set with the number _per player_, in order to keep the game symmetric.

+### Interactive mode
+The _first_ page is by default interactive to enable play on device.
+Click on words to toggle their status.
+Found words are automatically marked in both sections.

+Click on the tracker table cells to enter clues or toggle values.

 ## Troubleshooting
 ### Printing
 Chrome is recommended and known to produce correct pages.
 Safari seems to have issues with printing and can split up pages weirdly.